Waking up at 4AM every night can feel frustrating β

 Repeat this a few minutes while lying in bed.

-This helps your body relax and reduces mental alertness.
+This signals your body that it`s safe to relax and can

 4. Don`t Force Yourself To Sleep

-Trying to force sleep usually has the opposite effect.
+Trying to force yourself to fall asleep often has the

-Instead of thinking “I need to sleep tight now”,
+Instead of thinking “I need to sleep tight now,” shift

-Even resting quietly in bed is benefical for your brain and nervous system.
+Even resting quietly in bed helps your nervous system.

 Try to: